zigpy/bellows/README.md

 ## Configuration

 ### Port configuration
+- To configure use of a locally connected USB adapter device path its serial interface by specifying the TTY (serial com) port, example : `/dev/ttyUSB1`
+  - It is worth noting that while a few adapters have an embedded USB core (like EM3588 based devices) which will likely work with any baud rate speed, most USB sticks/dongles have an external USB to serial converter/bridge chip (eg Silabs CP210x, FTDI FT23x, or WCH CH340) which require you to set a specific baud rate.
+It should as such be noted that some NCP firmware images require the use of 115200 baud rate speed while others use 57600 baud rate speed, also, some require use of software (SW) flow control while others require use of hardware (HW) flow control.
-- If the USB radio is not recognized, it might be necessary to make the serial adapters device id known to the [CP210x driver by Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
+  - If a USB radio is not recognized, it might be necessary to make the serial adapters device id known to driver, e.g. [CP210x driver by Silicon Labs](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
   - Find the device id (as listed by the command `lsusb`).
 For the Bitron Video/Smabit BV AV2010/10 that might for example be *10c4 8b34*.
   - Unplug the device.
   - Enter the following commands (replace the example id *10c4 8b34* with the real one listed by `lsusb` on your system):